varun-d/gsheets_genai_api/README.md

 Duplicate this [Google Sheets file](https://docs.google.com/spreadsheets/d/1z4a1B64PL9Q9fiO_2Oqyj1i9WnUjQpsRu7U6VgnlW00/edit?usp=sharing)

+The API Key within the above file will be removed by Dec 2nd, 2024.

 OR create your own Google Sheets file and copy this code into Apps Script.

 Add your API_KEY from Groq in the grey box in "API Config" Sheet.